 LinkedIn groups effectively help you sort out the people you engage during your job search.

-An effective job search involves connecting and building relationships with people who work for companies where you’d like to be employed, letting the world know that you are looking for a position, and accessing as many relevant job postings as you can – especially those under-advertised.
+In order to job search effectively, you need to connect and build relationships with people who work for companies where you’d like to be employed.
+You also need to let the world know that you are looking for a position and access as many relevant job postings as you can – especially those under-advertised.

 Look for the groups where you are the most likely to share common points with other members.
 Make sure you bring value to these groups and that you can become an integral part of the community.
 People are more likely to engage with you and help you if they relate to you.

-There are plenty of groups specifically focused on job postings.
-For example, if you search “accountant jobs” in groups, you’ll find tons of groups where you can see under advertised postings.
+Plenty of groups focus specifically on job postings.
+For example, if you search “accountant jobs” in groups, you’ll find tons of groups where you can see under-advertised postings.